JesseOfner/sparkpointtalent/brand-style-guide.md

 ## Design Guidelines for Gamma AI

-When creating presentations or materials for Keloh, please use:
+When creating presentations or materials for SparkPoint, please use:

 1. **Color Combinations:**
    - White backgrounds with dark charcoal text